alex4yu/React-Blogging-Website-Demo/README.md

-Hello, this is my submission of the techinal assessment.
-I was able to complete tasks 1 - 8.
 1. Todo list
     The todo list is created by combining the page TodoList and the component TodoItem found in comp/TodoItem.js The TodoList page keeps track of all the tasks and updates the list of tasks if any should be added or removed.